Alghur

-Alghur (الغور, also Romanized as Alghūr; also known as Alqūr, Qara Angūr, and Qareh Angūr) is a village in Sefid Sang Rural District, Qalandarabad District, Fariman County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 206, in 40 families.
+Alghur (الغور) (Note: Also romanized as Alghūr; also known as Alqūr, Qara Angūr, and Qareh Angūr) is a village in Sefid Sang Rural District of Qalandarabad District, Fariman County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 206 in 40 households.
+The following census in 2011 counted 249 people in 52 households.
+The 2016 census measured the population of the village as 257 people in 59 households.